 Rotator cuff describes four small muscles and tendons that hold the ball of your shoulder into its shallow socket.
 Strains and injuries to the rotator cuff are the most common cause for shoulder problems.
 The vast majority of rotator cuff injuries are the result of repetitive strains occurring over a long period of time.
 Repeated overhead activities are at the greatest risk for developing rotator cuff injuries.
 Pain is generally localized in the front and outside of the shoulder and can sometimes radiate down your arm or pinch every time you move your arm.
 You may have difficulty lifting your arm or sleeping.
 Chiropractic care has been shown to be as effective as surgery for chronic, non-traumatic rotator cuff injuries.
 Chiropractors are trained to perform joint manipulation, which relieves shoulder pain caused by the rotator cuff.
-Additional chiropractic care, such as myofascial release, massage, stretching and strengthening exercises, are all beneficial treatments for rotator cuff injuries.
+Additional chiropractic for shoulder pain, such as myofascial release, massage, stretching and strengthening exercises, are all beneficial treatments for rotator cuff injuries.

 How can chiropractic help my shoulder pain?